captainGeech42/synapse-sinkdb/README.md

 ### Optic

-If you are an enterprise customer with Optic, there is a right-click action registered for `inet:fqdn`, `inet:email`, and `inet:ipv4` nodes:
+If you are an Optic user, there is a right-click action registered for `inet:fqdn`, `inet:email`, and `inet:ipv4` nodes:

 ![optic screenshot of sinkdb enrichment](./optic.png)